olemon1/CA2020_instructions/CA2020_README.md

             }
 ```
-**Please note that although the user utterance as it comes from the ASR is in `state.input.text`, the utterance AFTER the preprocessing step is in the `state.nlu.processed_text` so you should use that one in most cases as an input to your bots, since the sentence might have been already transformed in the preprocess.**
+**Please note that although the user utterance as it comes from the ASR is in `state.input.text`, the utterance AFTER the preprocessing step is in the `state.nlu.processed_text` so you should use that one in most cases as an input to your bots, since the sentence might have been already transformed in the preprocessing.**

 ## Bot input